RoboCupAtHomeJP/AtHome2025/rules/S-OPL/hm_en.md

 1. Team members start the SIGVerse ROSBridge server and the robot controller.

-2. The Technical Committee (TC) starts the Handyman program.
+2. The Organizational Committee (OC) starts the Handyman program.

 3. The positions and orientations of the robot and the objects to be grasped are initialized.